XeCrippy/MemorySearchV2/README.md

 Known issues:
 * Very slow for large data sets.
 Try to keep the search range limited and if you are dealing with 1000's of results the second search will take a while.
-* String searches are limited to 8 bytes for now but it does work
 * Certain memory regions don't seem to read but I could be wrong
 * Definitely better if you have an idea of the memory range you're looking for.